-Here we take the weighted averaging scenario to further illustrate the mode matching issue in the time domain.
+Here, we take the weighted averaging scenario to further illustrate the mode-matching issue in the time domain.
 In this case, the DSP function is given by $f_{{\rm{dsp}}}^i = {w_i}$, where ${w_i}$ is the weight of the $i$-th sampling point within one period.
 The measurement results can be described by Fig.~\ref{fig_Detection}.
-A sampled data does not only measure the signal at one time point, but also convoluted nearby signals around the sampling point.
-Therefore, an intuitive understanding of mode matching is that, the sum of all sampled data cover how much of the signal area.
-In Fig.~\ref{fig_Detection}(a), the bandwidth of the detector is large enough that the IRF is approximate to the $\delta$-function, then ultra-dense sampling is needed.
-While if the bandwidth becomes less and less, the IRF becomes wider and wider, less sampling points is required to achieve similar mode matching degree, as Fig.~\ref{fig_Detection}(b)~(c).
-If the detector's IRF is similar to the measured state's envelope, single sampling point is enough, as in Fig.~\ref{fig_Detection}(d).
+A sampled data point measures not only the signal at one time point but also convoluted nearby signals around the sampling point.
+Therefore, an intuitive understanding of mode matching is that the sum of all sampled data covers a certain signal area.
+In Fig.~\ref{fig_Detection}(a), the bandwidth of the detector is large enough that the IRF is approximate to the $\delta$-function, and then ultra-dense sampling is needed.
+By contrast, if the bandwidth gradually decreases, the IRF becomes wider, and fewer sampling points are required to achieve a similar mode-matching degree, as shown in Fig.~\ref{fig_Detection}(b), (c).
+If the detector's IRF is similar to the measured state's envelope, a single sampling point is enough, as in Fig.~\ref{fig_Detection}(d).

 We also note that, the discussion of system's side information is an interesting research topic.
 We discuss it in two scenarios: 1) Alice performs a good calibration of the modulation variance of the transmitted signal; 2) Alice performs a poor calibration of the modulation variance, for example, neglecting optical modes that may exist on Alice’s side.

 For the first scenario, all of the optical modes in the spectrum are taken into account, including the part outside the bandwidth of Bob's detector.
 Because the information of the whole transmitter is included in the variance of Alice's TM, any energy that Bob does not detect (either the energy beyond the detector's bandwidth or the energy loss caused by the mode mismatch) contributes to the channel loss estimated from covariance matrix, which will be considered as caused by the eavesdropper.
 Therefore, this is not a side channel, but rather a performance degradation.

 For the second scenario, Alice fails to perform a proper calibration, which will open a source-flaw-related side channel.
 For example, part of the signal's energy of the sideband is not included when calibrating the modulation variance of Alice.
 This issue has been extensively studied in the single-mode case~\cite{Npj.Quantum.Inf.8.136.2022,Phys.Rev.A.93.032309.2016,Phys.Rev.A.96.062309.2017,Phys.Rev.A.98.062319.2018,Quantum.Sci.Technol.6.045001.2021}.
 Note that this is not caused by the continuous-mode model proposed by our work, but by the improper calibration method of the modulation variance at the transmitter.
 To avoid this issue, three alternative methods are proposed: 1) Add a power meter at Alice's side to calibrate Alice's overall energy and determine the modulation variance of the whole TM; 2) avoid information leakage through single-sideband modulation~\cite{Npj.Quantum.Inf.8.136.2022}; 3) take the leakage information into account in the overall security analysis~\cite{Phys.Rev.A.93.032309.2016,Phys.Rev.A.96.062309.2017,Phys.Rev.A.98.062319.2018,Quantum.Sci.Technol.6.045001.2021}.

 Therefore, in the practical security analysis of a CVQKD system, especially when the homodyne detector is used to calibrate Alice's modulation variance (such as using Bob's device to perform back-to-back test for engineering convenience), we should deal with this phenomenon more carefully.
 We will investigate this issue in detail in the future.